 Membership to the Denver University Law Review is limited to law students selected by the Law Review through a process that places heavy emphasis on scholarship through highly developed bluebook and editing skills, as well as demonstrated ability for strong writing and legal analysis.
 Law students interested in joining must participate in a write-on competition at the end of their first year.

-Transfer students may apply provided they have, at a minimum, completed a comparable first-year program at an ABA-accredited law school.
 The Law Review strongly encourages all eligible law students to consider becoming a part of the Law Review.
 Candidacy will be open to all first-year day and evening students, as well as second-year evening and dual-degree students provided they have not previously completed the Law Review candidacy.
 This will be the only opportunity for first-year day students to join the Law Review.
 Students may ONLY attempt the candidacy process once.
 Downloading the packet constitutes an attempt.